johnstontrav/klairejohnston-hugo-cms/site/content/post/how-a-7-whiteboard-saving-our-sanity.md

 * Writing answers to verbal questions
 * Using whenever a verbal answer is difficult ("How would you divide this cake between twelve people?")
 * When answers might be rubbed out and revised along the way - "What does Australia look like?
 Can you mark the states and territories?"
+* Releasing anxiety ... let kids doodle whatever they like, without comment.
+Home schooling can be tough for them too!

 So, next time you venture on an expedition for milk, pasta or the ever-elusive bog roll, consider popping a white-board or two into your trolley (and maybe an extra pack of markers for good measure).